ahmadsoliman/EmbedIQ/memory-bank/activeContext.md

 - Implemented a containerized approach with Docker Compose
 - Structured the backend with clear separation of concerns (routers, services, models)
 - Used pgvector for PostgreSQL vector support
+- Selected LightRAG as our RAG framework for its flexibility and integration with PostgreSQL

 ## Next Steps

 ### Immediate Next Steps

-1. **Database Integration**: Complete the integration with PostgreSQL and pgvector
+1. **Database Image Compatibility**: Replace the current PostgreSQL Docker image with one that works properly on ARM64 architecture (Apple Silicon Macs)
+2. **Complete LightRAG Integration**: Finish debugging and testing LightRAG with PostgreSQL
-2. **Authentication**: Implement authentication and authorization
+3. **Authentication**: Implement authentication and authorization
-3. **Document Processing**: Implement the complete document processing pipeline
+4. **Document Processing**: Implement the complete document processing pipeline
-4. **Frontend API Integration**: Connect the frontend to the backend API
+5. **Frontend API Integration**: Connect the frontend to the backend API

 ### Short-term Goals